Skip to main content

 Why you might not have gotten your tax refund

-You may not get a refund if the amount is less than $2, you owe child support payments, or you owe the government any money (say, you have any outstanding student loans or a previous tax balance).
+You may not get all or part of your refund if the amount is less than $2, you owe child support payments, or you owe the government any money (say, you have any outstanding student loans or a previous tax balance).
 If none of these scenarios apply to you and you still haven’t received your refund after eight weeks, contact the CRA.

 Adjusting your tax refund